Discover more from Episodic Medium

 But what your chapter on Sleepy Hollow really reinforced for me was how much this argument—much as I think it’s technically true—is used by the industry to justify inaction and avoid self-reflection when it comes to these issues.
 In 2016 I actually received emails from someone behind-the-scenes on Sleepy Hollow who thanked me for adding nuance to this discussion amidst frustration with how you and other journalists were responding to Abbie’s death.
 And at the time I admittedly saw this as a sign that I was helping us understand the industry by reinforcing how no creative decisions are as simple as they might seem.
 But in reading back over those emails, and in comparing it to what you uncovered in your reporting, I was really just giving them an out for their failure to account for how comprehensively the show’s leadership mishandled and exacerbated the tensions surrounding Beharie behind-the-scenes (regardless of the “truth” of what happened), and the inequities that occurred within.

 And the truth is I did this because like you I’ve talked to many TV writers off the record, and they often detail examples of behind-the-scenes challenges that impacted what we saw on screen in ways they could never discuss, but which were far more complicated than the result.
-But whereas I naively believed foregrounding this reality in my criticism would help us interrogate the ideological corruption of the industry on a systemic level, our increasingly common social or parasocial links to creative workers means that “it’s the system that’s broken” manifests not as a call to further action, but as an effort to restrict and ultimately contain any such criticism.
+But whereas I naively believed foregrounding this reality in my criticism would help us interrogate the ideological corruption of the industry on a systemic level, our increasingly common social or parasocial links to creative workers means that “it’s the system that’s broken” manifests not as a call to further action, but as an effort to restrict and ultimately contain any such criticism.2 Even as we were preparing to have this conversation, you caught me interpreting your tremendous chapter on the toxic work culture at Lost in ways that were eager to relatively reduce (if not eliminate) the personal responsibility of Damon Lindelof, because that’s an easier path than confronting the contradictions between our perception of their work and the realities of how it was created.

 Obviously, your book’s title—Burn It Down—emphasizes that there is no saving “the system” at the core of Hollywood, but my own response reminds us that we’re deeply attached to the fiction that a controlled burn is or was capable of addressing the problem.
 There’s undoubtedly a greater willingness to acknowledge systemic problems than there was when Lost debuted, but that chapter—an excerpt of which was published in Vanity Fair last week—is a litmus test for how willing we are to believe in the reformative capacity of those who have ultimately allowed that system to persist for the last twenty years.
 How optimistic were you that those of us who’ve been in the parasocial trenches during that period will not just be willing to ask these important questions, but also accept the harsh reality of the answers when presented with them?
 And how did that line up with what you’ve experienced since the excerpt went live?